 Tips for Harvesting Lemon Cucumbers

 Harvesting the ripe cucumbers is easy.
-Snip the stem just above the fruit using a clean knife or scissors.
+Snip the stem just above the fruit using a clean knife, scissors or pruning shears.
 It's a good idea to check the plants each day, as the cucumbers grow quickly.
 If you wait more than a day to check, you may discover several of them are overly ripe.

 Lemon cucumbers don't last long when harvested, so pick only what you can eat soon.
 At room temperature, they usually last a day or two until shriveling starts.
 They tend to last longer at room temperature than they do in the refrigerator, so it's better to leave them on the counter than to store them in the fridge.
 Pickling the lemon cucumbers is a way to make them last longer.